Trump acknowledges ‘tough’ language but appears to deny ‘shithole’ remark

 President Trump acknowledged Friday that he used “tough” language during a meeting on efforts toward a bipartisan immigration deal but appeared to deny using the term “shithole” to refer to some countries.

 “The language used by me at the DACA meeting was tough, but this was not the language used.
 What was really tough was the outlandish proposal made — a big setback for DACA!”
-Trump wrote on Twitter.
+Trump wrote on Twitter, referring to the Obama administration’s Deferred Action for Childhood Arrivals program.

-Spokespeople for the White House did not immediately respond to a request for clarification Friday.
-The White House had not denied Thursday that Trump used the vulgarity, first reported by The Washington Post and later confirmed by numerous other news outlets.
+Spokesmen for the White House did not immediately respond to a request for clarification Friday.
+The White House did not deny Thursday that Trump used the vulgarity, first reported by The Washington Post and later confirmed by numerous other news outlets.

-In a later tweet, Trump focused on remarks attributed to him about Haiti, saying, “Never said anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country.
+In a later tweet, Trump focused on remarks attributed to him about Haiti, saying: “Never said anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country.
 Never said “take them out.”
 Made up by Dems.
 I have a wonderful relationship with Haitians.
 Probably should record future meetings - unfortunately, no trust!”

-Sen. Richard J. Durbin (D-Ill.), one of the lawmakers who attended the meeting, said publicly in comments to reporters Friday in an interview aired on MSNBC that Trump’s denial was false.
+Sen. Richard J. Durbin (D-Ill.), one of the lawmakers who attended the meeting, said publicly in comments to reporters and in a subsequent written statement on Friday that Trump’s denial was false.
 The president, according to Durbin, “said things that were hate-filled, vile and racist.”
+Trump used the words “repeatedly,” the senator said.

 “I cannot believe that in the history of the White House, in that Oval Office, any president has ever spoken the words that I personally heard our president speak yesterday,” Durbin said.